 Especially for small and medium-sized businesses, the stakes are high.
 Many organizations have been shut down by cyberattacks over the years, and analyst Adrian Sanabria catalogs them in his Destroyed by Breach list.
 This list is a who’s who of breached companies that never recovered, such as the Illinois hospital St. Margaret’s Health, which closed in 2023 after it could not submit claims for 14 weeks following a ransomware attack.

-How Gen AI Can Lift Organizations Out of Cybersecurity Poverty
+How Agentic AI Can Lift Organizations Out of Cybersecurity Poverty

 Getting out of cybersecurity poverty is not an easy process.
 Organizations must find ways to elevate their information security programs without massive investments.
 While some may use open-source products to fill in technology gaps, they are still left with staffing challenges.
-Creative organizations have seen the power of Gen AI in other fields and are looking for ways to optimize and streamline workflows with Gen AI.
+Creative organizations have seen the power of Gen AI in other fields and are looking for ways to optimize and streamline workflows with agentic AI, which applies Gen AI to autonomously complete tasks.

-While Gen AI is not a cure-all for cybersecurity problems, it does address key pain points to lift thousands of organizations out of cybersecurity poverty.
-One way to think about Gen AI is that it gives organizations access to virtually limitless intelligence that can be applied to a specific subset of tasks.
-Applied to cybersecurity, Gen AI will not replace human security operations staff, but will offload several important yet time-intensive tasks that are often neglected due to time constraints.
+While agentic AI is not a cure-all for cybersecurity problems, it does address key pain points to lift thousands of organizations out of cybersecurity poverty.
+One way to think about agentic AI is that it gives organizations access to virtually limitless intelligence that can be applied to a specific subset of tasks.
+Applied to cybersecurity, agentic AI will not replace human security operations staff, but will offload several important yet time-intensive tasks that are often neglected due to time constraints.

 The Practical Applications of Gen AI in Cybersecurity